ianwdunlop/ci-cd-versioning/README.md

 1. Calls npm version with `BUMP` and exports the result at `RELEASE_TAG`.
 2. Pushes the changes and tag to git.

-#### `release.sh`
-Does the following:
-1. Sources `utils.sh` to make utility functions available.
-2. Sources `setup-git.sh` to set up git.
-3. Sources `export-env.sh` with `$@` to pass down it's command line arguments.
-4. Sources `version.sh` to run the versioning procedure (and export `RELEASE_TAG`)
-5. Sources `create-release.sh` to push the release to gitlab.
-6. Calls `rebase.sh` to rebase if required.

 ### Scala
-Available at `registry.mdcatapult.io/informatics/docker-images/ci:scala` and based on `registry.mdcatapult.io/informatics/docker-images/ci:common`.
-It is preinstalled with Openjdk 14 and sbt.
-Scripts in `scala` are moved into `scripts` (in which the scripts from `common` are also located).
+Available at `registry.mdcatapult.io/informatics/docker-images/ci/scala` and based on `openjdk:buster`.
+Scripts in `scala` and `common` are copied to `/scripts`.
+Scripts with the same filename are overwritten by the files in `scala`.

 #### `export-env.sh`
 Interprets the command line arguments and git history using scripts from `common` to